 Standing in the doorway to welcome the children coming to class, I saw him.
 The man from the street was sitting in a plastic chair just a few feet away.
 His crutch leaned on the wall behind him and his bag was at his feet.
 The pastor we partner with introduced me.
 I shook his hand and he looked up at me with a toothless grin.
 The pastor went on to explain that the man often came by the church to sweep and clean in exchange for food.

-My daughter had taught her weekly baking class.
-Delicious smells swirled inside as pineapple cakes cooled on folding tables.
+My daughter taught her weekly baking class.
+Delicious smells swirled inside the small ramshackle building as pineapple cakes cooled on folding tables.
 The man’s eyes danced as he sat in his chair eating cake and holding his cold drink.
 He stayed for the meal.
 I felt ashamed.

 A reminder of a missed opportunity to care.
 I hope to do better next time.